KuKuPuffs/pokeapi-go/README.md

 <br />

 2\.
-Using the functional options approach and providing an endpoint URL as well as   an http.CLient
+Using the functional options approach and provide an endpoint URL as well as   an http.CLient
 ```go
     HTTPClient := &http.Client{Timeout: time.Millisecond * 100,
     			Transport: &http.Transport{TLSClientConfig: &tls.Config{